Do you have Severe Asthma? Find brand new information and resources here: https://asthma.org.au/about-asthma/severe-asthma/

 A small proportion of people with asthma have a diagnosis of severe asthma or are on a pathway to getting a diagnosis

-People with severe asthma are now being advised to get a winter booster of the COVID-19 vaccine.
+People with severe asthma are encouraged to get any additional booster doses of the COVID-19 vaccine as advised by their health care professional.

 Someone with severe asthma will still have regular asthma symptoms and asthma attacks despite being on high doses of medication.
 Their asthma does not respond or get better with usual asthma medicines.